saikumarlp/Counter_Application/README.md

   Simple Counter Application Using React useState Hook
 </h1>
 <p>
-  The Counter Application has Increase,Decrease and Reset Buttons
+  The Counter Application has Increase,Decrease and Reset Buttons which has functionality increase the count,decrease the count and reset to zero
 </p>